Conditional Statements and Loops

 console.log('Enjoy your meal');

-Additionally, you can have multiple cases within a code block if they use the same code.
+You can also have multiple cases within a code block if they use the same code.

 switch (drink) {